dFiddle/dStream/README.md

 #### 2. searching the Durandal documentation while streaming
 - not sure what `activate` really does, but the whole world is talking about it?
-- double click on anything in the stream that might be in Durandal's documentation (version 1.2 for the time being)
+- double click on anything in the stream that might be in Durandal's documentation
 - see search results on a dedicated search page
 - fetch complete article by clicking on a result header
 - use browser back button to return to stream view

-#### 3. it's a small, educational [Durandal 2.0.0 pre] app
+#### 3. it's a small, educational [Durandal 2.0.0] app
 - it puts together a couple of concepts demoed in the default samples ([dFiddle-2.0])
 - it's not a best practice app!
 I leave that up to @EisenbergEffect `:)`
 - it's not meant as a replacement for any real feed reader app and there are no plans to add more features...
 - ... or to make it more robust.
 If something breaks feel free to fix it.
-- that said once Durandal's 2.0 documentation becomes available it will be integrated

 Enjoy,